 Malta has a unique and diversified palate.
 That is due to its occupiers’ many varied cultural influences throughout history.
 Culinary influences include a mixture of Italian, French, and North African cuisines.
 Local, fresh, simple, and seasonal; are four words that capture the essence of Maltese cuisine.
-Maltese food is also influenced by its proximity to Sicily and North Africa as well, yet it still maintains its individuality with its own unique twist.
+Maltese food is also influenced by its proximity to Sicily and North Africa, yet it still maintains its individuality with its unique twist.
 You’ll find an array of Mediterranean flavors emphasizing seafood, vegetables, pasta, meats, bread, cheese, and lots of olive oil.

 Pastries are a favorite in the Maltese diet, especially pastizzi, which can be filled with many different ingredients, but the two traditional pastizzi contain ricotta cheese or mushy curried peas.
-We enjoyed fresh pastizzi’s with cheese every morning at breakfast!
+We enjoyed fresh pastizzi with cheese every morning at breakfast!

 Other favorites in Malta were fish soup, baked macaroni, Maltese sausage, bean paste, octopus stew, date cakes, Lampuki Pie, pizza, stuffed eggplant, and bread pudding.
 The most popular drink in Malta is Kinnie, a bitter-sweet soft drink.